cda-tum/mqt-qcec/README.md

 ### Command-line Executable

-JKQ QCEC also provides a **standalone executable** with command-line interface called `qcec_app`.
+MQT QCEC also provides a **standalone executable** with command-line interface called `qcec_app`.
 It provides the same options as the Python module as flags (e.g., `--method <method>` for setting the method) and produces JSON formatted output.
 For a full list of options, call `qcec_app --help`.

 ### System requirements